Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: Which CEC providers have approved this program?
 How many credits does each award?
 Can I get documentation to submit to my existing certifying body?

-IBBFA answer: Seven organizations — ACE (3.5 CECs), NASM (1.9 CEUs), AFAA (28 CEUs), ISSA (35 CEUs), CanFitPro (15 CECs), NPCP (35 CECs), and AUSactive (8 CECs).
+IBBFA answer: Seven organizations — ACE (3.5 CECs), NASM (1.9 CEUs), AFAA (28 CEUs), ISSA (35 CEUs), CanFitPro (15 CECs), NPCP (35 CECs), and AUSactive (8 CECs) — more than any other barre-specific credential we're aware of.
 CEC documentation is provided upon certification.
+More on what "recognized" means →

 Question 3: Can employers independently verify the credential?